Easter Bunny Napkin Craft-

 pom poms ( varying sizes)

-Before You Start (click here to get my bunny template) right click to copy and save and print ( you may need to adjust the size).
-Cut out the bunny template.
+Cut out the bunny template ( you may need to adjust the size for your napkin.
 I have been making this little trio of bunnies since I was a little girl.
-It was one of the first things I taught my daughter to draw
+It was one of the first things I taught my daughter to draw 😉

 Let Make It!